MurilloGroupMSU/spartan/introduction.md

 2. choose the best palettes or create your own,
 3. use the custom plot types.

-The first few sections below describe spartan capabilities provided through matplotlib customizations.
-If that is all you use, you are able to use matplotlib commands just as you always have, but with spartan's customizations.
-Next, use of the palettes is discussed.
+The first few sections below describe spartan capabilities provided as matplotlib customizations; that is, spartan provides a clean plot style, contexts and color palettes to use within your current matplotlib workflow.
+Just make your selections and use matplotlib commands just as you always have.
 In the later sections on plots, spartan provides new plot types not part of matplotlib.

 ## Basic style